 Edward Brown has been practicing Zen since 1965.
 Ordained as a priest by Suzuki Roshi in 1971, he received Dharma Transmission from Mel Weitsman in 1996.
 He is the author of several books and also has edited a book of Suzuki Roshi lectures, Not Always So.
 Ed is the founder and teacher of the Peaceful Sea Sangha.

-Dr. Grace Dammann, a revered physician who was honored by the Dalai Lama for her extraordinary work with AIDS patients during the height of the epidemic, has been a resident of Green Gulch Farm for many decades.
-Her life was shattered in May 2008 by a catastrophic head-on collision on the Golden Gate Bridge.
-After 48 days in a coma and multiple surgeries for broken bones and injured organs, doctors were amazed when Grace miraculously awoke with her cognitive abilities intact.
-Yet once the thrill and euphoria of survival had passed, the hard, painful work of rehabilitation and caregiving began for Grace and her caregivers.
+Dr. Grace Dammann, a physician who was honored by the Dalai Lama for her extraordinary work with AIDS patients, was a resident of Green Gulch Farm for many decades.
+Her life was changed when she experienced a head-on collision on the Golden Gate Bridge.
+After 48 days in a coma, Grace miraculously awoke.
+Once the thrill and euphoria of survival had passed, the hard, painful work of rehabilitation and caregiving began for Grace and her caregivers.
 Today, Grace runs the Pain Clinic at Laguna Honda Hospital and Rehabilitation Center from a wheelchair.

 Jaune Evans has studied Zen since 1978.
-She was ordained as a priest in the White Plum Lineage by Bernie Glassman Roshi in 1983 at the Zen Community of New York.
-She continued studying Zen with Joko Beck, Robert Aitken, George Bowman, and Trudy Goodman.
-Her interest in ecumenicism has included religious study with Lex Hixon, His Holiness The Dalai Lama, Mata Amritanandamayi, T.K.V.
-Desikachar, Joseph Goldstein, and Deena Metzger.
-Now a student of Norman Fischer and a priest in the Everyday Zen lineage, Jaune works as the Managing Director of Tamalpais Trust, which supports the protection of sacred lands and waters, cultural and human rights, gender empowerment and global alliance-building through the work of indigenous-led organizations.
+She was ordained as a priest in the White Plum Lineage by Bernie Glassman and Taizan Maezumi Roshi in 1983 at the Zen Community of New York.
+She now studies with Norman Fischer, and has been a priest in the Everyday Zen lineage since 2010.
+Jaune works as the Executive Director of Tamalpais Trust, a philanthropic foundation which supports the protection of sacred lands and waters, cultural and human rights, gender empowerment and global alliance-building through the work of indigenous-led organizations.
 She also serves on the Board of Advisors at the UC Berkeley Human Rights Center.

 Zoketsu Norman Fischer (Senior Dharma Teacher)

-Zoketsu Norman Fischer is a poet, priest, and a former abbot of San Francisco Zen Center.
+Zoketsu Norman Fischer is a poet, writer, priest, and a former abbot of San Francisco Zen Center.
 He is founder and teacher of the Everyday Zen Foundation.
 Norman has an abiding commitment to applying Zen to contemporary issues and everyday life in the world.
 In addition to his guiding leadership and teaching with Everyday Zen in the Bay Area, Norman was the founding teacher and continues to participate with other Zen groups.

 Chris is a Zen priest and teacher who received dharma transmission from Zoketsu Norman Fischer.
 She is a licensed MFT psychotherapist and spiritual counselor who has combined psychotherapy and spirituality for over 25 years in her private practice.
 She began practicing Buddhism at San Francisco Zen Center in 1976.